 What about specialists?

-How does confidentiality work?
+How does confidentiality work in therapy?

-In general, psychotherapy is like Las Vegas: what happens there, stays there.
-Your college student has the option of signing a consent form that will allow you to speak freely with his or her clinician if you, your student, and the clinician deem that appropriate.
-If your son or daughter choses not to sign such a form but you feel that there is pressing information the clinician should know, you have an option: you can call the therapist and leave information in a voice message.
+Psychotherapy is like Las Vegas: what happens there stays there.
+Your college student can sign a consent form allowing you to speak freely with his or her clinician if you, your student, and the clinician deem that appropriate.
+If your son or daughter chooses not to sign such a form, but you feel that there is pressing information the clinician should know, you have an option: you can call the therapist and leave information in a voice message.

-Can I use my insurance?
+Can I use my health insurance for therapy?